oknk/seaquence/guide.md

 ![]({{site.baseurl}}/images/guide/guide-env.png)

-### A. WAVEFORM
+### A WAVEFORM
-The synths oscillator waveform type.
+The oscillator waveform type.
 This also sets the color of the creature.

   1. Square (Green)
   2. Saw (Red)